t3n/graphql/Readme.md

 #### AuthDirective
 The AuthDirective will check the security context for current authenticated roles.
-This enables you to protect objects or fields to user roles.
+This enables you to protect objects or fields to user with given roles.

-Use it like this to allow Editors to update a product but restrict the removal to
+Use it like this to allow Editors to update a product but restrict the removal to Admins only:
-Admins:
 ```graphql schema
 type Mutation {
     updateProduct(): Product @auth(required: "Neos.Neos:Editor")
     removeProduct(): Boolean @auth(required: "Neos.Neos:Administrator")
 }
 ```

 #### CachedDirective
 Caching is always a thing.
-Somer queries might be expensive to resolve and it's worthy to cache the result.
+Some queries might be expensive to resolve and it's worthy to cache the result.
 Therefore you should use the CachedDirective:

 ```graphql schema